It’s finally baking weather again, and I’m kicking it off with this glorious Banana Bundt Cake with Caramel Sauce.

-- Beat the banana-egg mixture into the creamed butter until well-combined.
-Add vanilla and milk to the bowl and continue blending until fully incorporated.
+- Beat the banana-egg mixture into the creamed butter.
+Add vanilla and milk to the bowl and blend thoroughly.

-- In a small bowl, combine the flour, baking powder/bicarbonate of soda, and cinnamon.
-Stir together until uniformly distributed.
+- In a small bowl, combine the flour, baking powder, and cinnamon.
+Stir well.

 - Puree the banana until completely smooth.

-- Place the pan over medium-high heat and cook, swirling every few seconds.
+- Place the pan over medium-high heat and cook, swirling often.
 DO NOT STIR.
-Continue cooking and swirling until the sugar liquifies and turns a dark golden brown.
+Continue cooking and swirling until the sugar liquefies and turns a dark golden brown.
 Remove from heat and use a fork to fish the vanilla bean pod out of the caramel.